This website is not medical advice. Posts may contain affiliate links from which I earn commissions at no additional cost to you.

 The near-infrared is the part found just past the visible red color in the rainbow spectrum.
 This light has a wavelength of between 700 and 2500 nanometers and is an essential source of energy for humans.
 It can be generated by fire or candle and helps prime the cells in your retina for repair, regeneration, and rest.
 However, Wunsch says most people are deficient in it.
 He also says he uses near-infrared light as therapy for his patients.

 When it comes to artificial light sources, most have a static spectrum meaning their mix of colors doesn’t change with the time of the day as seen in natural light.
-These lights are designed to replicate either evening light or daylight.
+These lights are designed to replicate either evening light (warm light, lower color temperature) or daylight (cool light, higher color temperature).

 As for the typical white LEDs, they contain a blue light-emitting phosphor (fluorescent) and diode coating.
-The phosphor coating converts some blue light into longer wavelengths that are still invisible blue light.
+The phosphor coating converts some blue light into longer wavelengths.
 This results in a yellowish “looking” light.

 Is Led Lighting Harmful To Health?